Articles

 2. What is employee training software?

-Employee Training Software is a digital platform that organizes, delivers, and tracks training for your team.
-For Plumbing Companies, it means onboarding new hires, sharing standard operating procedures, and keeping everyone up to speed, whether they’re in the office or out in the field.
-Everything is accessible, trackable, and always up to date.
+Employee training software is a digital platform that helps you organize, deliver, and track training for your team.
+For plumbing companies, it supports new hire orientation, ongoing skills development, and ensures everyone understands their responsibilities, whether in the office or out in the field.

 3. What are the benefits of employee training software for plumbing companies?